 Notably, some of the crimes the fugitives committed were egregious!
 Therefore, deciding to protect them seemed incomprehensible, but the mother would have it no other way.
 Eventually, when detained, some mothers would even plead to be taken to prison instead of their guilty child.

 You may have heard of such a story.
 And if you are a parent, such a narrative might resonate with you because there is little you will not do for your child.
 Or perhaps you view any attempts to help one evade the law as an unpardonable offense.
 If so, although it may be challenging, let us set aside judgment and consider the expression of love. – Love is action.
-And we express love by what we do, not how we feel.
+We express love by what we do, not how we feel.
+Sometimes, the action is intangible. – It is: Do nothing.
+Just be present.
 The actions that illustrate and express love are mindsets and qualities we explored in The Mindset Series and The Thriving Essentials Series.
 Such as humility, service, faithfulness, and many others.

 Love is: